 What is engineered hardwood?

-Engineered hard wood is made of a high-quality plywood for the base, and on top is a thin layer of actual hardwood on top, which is the part that you see.
+Engineered hard wood is made of a high-quality plywood for the base, and on top is a thin layer of actual hardwood, which is the part that you see.
+This is why it isn’t correct when people say it isn’t even real hardwood.
 The top layer can be different species of wood, but in the case of our floors, it is white oak.

 Here are five reasons we prefer it over solid hardwood: